 A big hello from Baker Pool & Spa, your exclusive dealer of Dimension One Spas!
 We’re proud to serve the greater St. Louis area with top of the line hot tubs and portable spas.

 Indulge in the finest hot tub Dimension One Spas® has to offer.
-From quality and design to innovation and power, every aspect of your hot tub experience has been refined so you can
+From quality and design to innovation and power, every aspect of your hot tub experience has been refined so you can experience extraordinary.